"Each of us has a mission on earth. It is simply a question of seeking how God can use us to make His Gospel known and lived." — Saint Marie Eugénie

 Marie Eugénie prepared herself by study and prayer and, at twenty-two, with four other young women, founded the Religious of the Assumption.
 Her life and work spanned most of the nineteenth century and quickly spread internationally.
 She taught that our faith in Jesus impels us to get involved in contemporary social issues and that all action should flow from a life of love and prayer.

 In 1898, Marie Eugénie died on March 10th, now her feast day.
 She was beatified in 1975 by Pope Paul VI and canonized by Pope Benedict XVI on June 3rd, 2007.

-For information on the life of Marie Eugénie, download: Press Kit For the Canonization of Mother Marie Eugénie of Jesus.
+For even more information on the life of Saint Marie Eugénie, download: Press Kit For the Canonization of Mother Marie Eugénie of Jesus.